juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

 ![](./images/start-wo-debug.JPG)

 - You should see new Chrome Browser window opened and JK Automation login page opened.
 Note!
 For the first time this might take a couple of seconds.
-When you go back to your Studio window, you should see `Execution succeeded` text at the bottom left-hand side corner.
+When you go back to your Studio window, you should see `Execution succeeded` text at the bottom left-hand side corner. *_Make sure to leave the browser window open!_*

 ![](./images/success.JPG)